Dewesoft Historian Installation and Usage

 Setup

 Grafana requires users to set up an account in order to log in.
-We saved this step for last since we couldn't test the public historian.dewesoft.com Grafana, as it's a public live system that requires a username and password provided by Dewesoft Monitoring.
+We saved this step for last since we couldn't test the public historian.dewesoft.com Grafana, as it's a public live system that requires a username and password provided by Dewesoft.
 However, since we now have a local server running that includes Grafana, we can proceed to test it locally.

 We learned that processes running locally can be accessed using "localhost" instead of an IP address.
 Our local Grafana runs on port 3000, so to access it, open your browser and type localhost:3000.
 If the Docker process is running, the Grafana GUI should load, and you will be prompted to enter a username and password.
 By default, the credentials are "admin/admin", but for security reasons, you will be required to change these credentials upon first login.